FacundoCuba/murema/README.md

 - DB_dir directory:
   - A copy of the original multifasta file used as the database reference sequences and its index files.
   - A TSV file listing references surpassing the average depth threshold.
-  - The Extracted individual references and their index files.
+  - The extracted individual references and their index files.
-- samples_file.log: Simple logging system to track script behavior and identify errors."
+- samples_file.log: Simple logging system to track script behavior and identify errors.

 ## Contact
 Email me to: facundogcuba@gmail.com or raise an issue